-Kenya election: BBC targeted by fake news - BBC News
+Kenya election: BBC targeted by fake news

 A fake report made to look as if it came from CNN has also been circulating.

-The presidential election on 8 August will see incumbent President Kenyatta run against seven candidate including his main challenger, opposition leader Raila Odinga.
+The presidential election on 8 August will see incumbent President Kenyatta run against seven candidates including his main challenger, opposition leader Raila Odinga.